Foysal87/Bangla-NLP-Dataset/README.md

 Bangla NLP dataset.
 This repository contains sbnltk datasets, which were used in  [Bangla nlp toolkit - sbnltk](https://github.com/Foysal87/sbnltk) .
 Also , Existing Datasets are being listed here!

+**OUR DATASET IS IN LFS MODE!
+SO YOU HAVE TO CLONE IT FOR GETTING DATA!**

 **WE WILL SOON UPLOAD ALL DEEP LEARNING BASED DATASETS!**

 ## sbnltk Dataset List(DUMP & HUMAN Evaluated)(sbnltk Dataset)